fbpx

 3. Lake Tinaroo

 Some might think if you don’t have a boat, Lake Tinaroo isn’t for you.
-Well, we are here to debunk that myth – all you need is an inflatable, hydration, shade and sunscreen, and you are all set for a fantastic day out along the water’s edge at Tinaroo.
+Well, we are here to debunk that myth, all you need is an inflatable, hydration, shade and sunscreen, and you are all set for a fantastic day out along the water’s edge at Tinaroo.
 The Lake caters for day trippers and holiday makers with manicured parks, barbecues, fire pits and amenities everywhere.
 Top picks include Platypus, Tinaburra and the Kairi side of the Lake.
 For overnight stays, Tinaroo Lake Resort and Lake Tinaroo Holiday Park offer great access to this huge lake that is almost the size of Sydney Harbour.

-4. Davies Creek Falls
+4. Ellinjaa Falls

 5. Little Millstream Falls